You are here: Home page ► Watches ► Breitling Callisto Chrono

 Available in stainless steel, two-tone with yellow gold rider tabs, or solid 18k yellow gold.

 The screw-in back opens thanks to 6 trenches.

 Breitling 80520N Callisto Chrono

-This version is very similar to the 80520, but Breitling started to use paint inside the engraved indents of the bezel, unless this is a gold bezel.
+This version is very similar to the 80520, but Breitling started to use black paint inside the engraved minute indents of the bezel (unless that bezel is made of gold).

 Série spéciale on the case-back,